nadahameed/YoRPG_doubleN/README.md

 ---

 #### Protagonist subclasses:
-⋅⋅* Warrior:
+* Warrior: well-rounded in both offense and defense
-⋅⋅* Tank:
+* Tank: low offense but high offense
-⋅⋅* Assassin:
+* Assassin: low defense but high offense

 #### Monster subclasses:
-⋅⋅* Goblin:
+* Goblin: most common monster the protagonist will encounter, higher offense than defense
-⋅⋅* Orc:
+* Orc: higher defense than offense
-⋅⋅* Dragon:
+* Dragon: has high stats but is the rarest monster

 #### Verison to version modifications:
-v0: added Protagonist.java and Monster.java
+* v0: added Protagonist.java and Monster.java
-v1: added the superclass Character.java
+* v1: added the superclass Character.java
-v2: created at least 3 protagonist and monster subclasses
+* v2: created at least 3 protagonist and monster subclasses

 #### How can we grow this game?
-⋅⋅*
+We should add more characters into the game, each with unique stats.